Attarintiki Daredi: Marketing

-Copyright infringement
+Piracy

 On the night of 22 September 2013, a 90-minute piece of footage was leaked online and was widely shared.
 B. V. S. N. Prasad filed a complaint the following day against the copyright violation, and sought cyber-protection for Attarintiki Daredi.
 Because of this incident, the film's release was delayed to 27 September 2013.
 The film's female lead, Samantha, as well as other celebrities such as Siddharth, Harish Shankar, S. S. Rajamouli, Ram Gopal Varma and Nithiin, condemned the unauthorised distribution act.
 However, police initially suspected that the incident might be a publicity stunt enacted by people who invested in the film.

 On being informed about the alleged sale of the movie in different electronic formats in the CD and mobile shops in Pedana town, Superintendent of Police J. Prabhakara Rao deployed a special team, led by Pedana Rural Circle Inspector A. Pallapu Raju, to investigate the issue.
 The police launched a hunt for unlicensed compact discs in the CD shops across the district.
 CDs and hard disks from video parlours and shops renting CDs in the Krishna district were seized, and some of the shop owners were taken into custody for questioning.
 Kalyan's fans went out into the streets, with signs containing slogans protesting the piracy.
 Subsequent to their investigation, the police arrested five people, in addition to production assistant Cheekati Arunkumar, and recovered several illegitimate copies of the film on 20 September 2013.
 Arunkumar had worked as a production assistant for the films Oosaravelli (2011) and Ongole Gittha (2013), both of which were produced by B. V. S. N. Prasad.